Generalised Additive Models in R

 Monday– Classes from 2-8 PM Berlin time

-Brief overview of R and the Tidyverse packages we’ll encounter throughout the course
+• Brief overview of R and the Tidyverse packages we’ll encounter throughout the course

-Recap generalised linear models
+• Recap generalized linear models

-Fitting your first GAM
+• Fitting your first GAM

 Tuesday– Classes from 2-8 PM Berlin time

-How do GAMs work?
-What are splines?
-How do GAMs learn from data without overfitting?
-We’ll dig under the hood a bit to understand how GAMs work at a practical level and how to use the mgcv and gratia packages to estimate GAMs and visualise them.
+• We’ll dig under the hood a bit to understand how GAMs work at a practical level and how to use the mgcv and gratia packages to estimate GAMs and visualise them.

 Wednesday– Classes from 2-8 PM Berlin time

-Model checking, selection, and visualisation.
-How do we do inference with GAMs?
-Go beyond simple GAMs to include smooth interactions and models with multiples smooths.
+• Go beyond simple GAMs to include smooth interactions and models with multiples smooths.

 Thursday– Classes from 2-8 PM Berlin time

-Hierarchical GAMs; introducing random smooths and how to model data with both group and individual smooth effects.
+• Hierarchical GAMs; introducing random smooths and how to model data with both group and individual smooth effects.

-Doing more with your models; introducing posterior simulation
+• Doing more with your models; introducing posterior simulation.

 Friday– Classes from 2-7 PM Berlin time